tom-halpin/pe-dojo-book/content/000-preface.md

 # Preface

 Humans love stories, the urge to tell stories is in our DNA.

-This eBook can be considered as the novelization of DXC's recently open sourced [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/).
+This book can be considered as the novelization of DXC's recently open sourced [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/).
 The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/) takes a role-based story telling approach to help achieve hands-on learning at scale.

 The [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo/modules/) modules are set in the same **Pet Clinic** multi-verse as DXC's Online DevOps Dojo - [https://dxc-technology.github.io/about-devops-dojo/](https://dxc-technology.github.io/about-devops-dojo/).